docker-hy/docker-hy.github.io/exercises.md

 Make sure the containers start their processes as a non-root user.

+> TIP `man chown` may help you if you have access errors

 ### 3.4 ###

 Document the image size before the changes.